-- Understand the features of Object oriented programming - Recognize the need of the concepts inheritance and polymorphism - Develop C++ applications using OOP concepts, files, templates and exceptions b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- Understand the features of Object oriented programming - Recognize the need of the concepts inheritance and polymorphism - Develop C++ applications using OOP concepts, files, templates and exceptions

+PO1.Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO2.Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+PO3.Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-e.
-Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.
+PO5.Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.

-m.
-PSO1 Ability to demonstrate the technical knowledge in Computer Science with equal appreciation of humanities, management sciences and human values.
+PSO1.
+Ability to demonstrate the technical knowledge in Computer Science with equal appreciation of humanities, management sciences and human values.

-- 1. Differentiate Structured programming and Object Oriented Programming - 2.
-Interpret the features of object oriented programming and basic structure of C++ program. - 3.
-Illustrate operator overloading, Inheritance and virtual functions - 4.
-Develop applications with concepts of files, templates and exceptions. - 5.
-Understand Object Oriented Design and Modeling
+- 1. Demonstrate Structured programming and Object Oriented Programming - 2.
+Carry-out the features of object oriented programming and basic structure of C++ program. - 3.
+Use the operator overloading, Inheritance and virtual functions - 4.
+Compare applications with concepts of files, templates and exceptions. - 5.
+Justify Object Oriented Design and Modeling